 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 When you are putting together the plan for your garden, color is one of the first things to decide on.
 Just like when you are decorating a room, the color scheme will set the tone for the space.

 For a cohesive look, I usually try to stick with a maximum of 3 colors in a single garden bed or area.
 However, feel free to use more if you prefer a wilder feel, or less if you are looking for a serene monochromatic feeling.

-The next step to choosing the right plants for landscaping is to think of the layout of your garden space.
-Try to vary the sizes, shapes and textures of the plants that are in an area.
+The next step to choosing the right plants for landscaping is to vary the sizes, shapes and textures of the plants in an area.

-Tall, thinner plants (like evergreens) add interest between shorter, more rounded bushes.
+Tall, thinner plants add interest between shorter, more rounded bushes.

 Plants with thinner leaves (like grasses) look good with plants that have broader leaves.